 Social responsibility and caring for others are important cooperative values.
 NCSC nurtures the cooperative community through its charitable contributions and support for cooperative education and international cooperative development.

-The NCSC Board of Directors allocated $80,400 in fiscal year 2017 for a Cooperative Youth Educational Fund to be used to assist statewide associations in promoting cooperative education to students in their states.
+The NCSC Board of Directors allocated $80,400 in fiscal year 2017 for an NCSC Cooperative Youth Education Grant Program to be used to assist statewide associations in promoting cooperative education to students in their states.

 First approved in May 2009, the grant program was created to provide meaningful assistance to electric cooperative statewide organizations for their important missions of service and cooperative education.
 The funds can be used to cover the cost of the annual Electric Cooperative Youth Tour to Washington, D.C., as well as other efforts—such as videos, training programs, camps and scholarships—to educate electric cooperative youth about the cooperative principles.